 10 best exercises for chest

-Here we have the 10 exercise for building and strengthening the chest, in this this list we will go true functional and aesthetic purpose exercise.
+Here we have the 10 best exercises for building and strengthening the chest, in this this list we will go through functional and aesthetic purposed exercises.

 Obviously in my top list there are the old and classic press up, I do believe everyone should do press up or push up.
 The press up is king of the body weight exercise for chest, for this reason it will always be in my workout routine.
 In order to perform a press up, you need to lie down belly flat on the floor, from there, position your hands just outside shoulders width.
 From the bottom position press yourself up with your arms.